bookingactivities/booking-activities/readme.txt

 * Find all your bookings at a glance on a calendar and in a list.
 Use dynamic filters, sorting, and custom columns
 * Booking actions: validate, cancel, reschedule, ★ refund...
+* ★ Display your customer's bookings calendar and their booking list with a shortcode
 * ★ Your customers can **cancel** or **reschedule** their bookings and **ask a refund** by themselves
 * Permission management system: your managers manage only their own calendars and reservations